 After running the above function, i got the above error.
 The exact error message was as below

 The ‘HTTPAzureFunction’ function is in error: Microsoft.Azure.WebJobs.Host: Error indexing method ‘HTTPAzureFunction’.
 Microsoft.Azure.WebJobs.Host: Cannot bind parameter ‘name’ to type String.
-Make sure the parameter Type is supported by the binding.
-If you’re using binding extensions (e.g. Azure Storage, ServiceBus, Timers, etc.) make sure you’ve called the registration method for the extension(s) in your startup code (e.g. builder.AddAzureStorage(), builder.AddServiceBus(), builder.AddTimers(), etc.).
+Make sure the binding supports the parameter Type.
+If you’re using binding extensions (e.g., Azure Storage, ServiceBus, Timers, etc.), make sure you’ve called the registration method for the extension(s) in your startup code (e.g., builder.AddAzureStorage(), builder.AddServiceBus(), builder.AddTimers(), etc.).

 ‘HTTPAzureFunction’ is the name of my Azure function.

-Now, to fix the above error, I have tried a couple of ways but nothing worked out in my case.
-Even I tried adding a few classes from the Nuget package.
+To fix the above error, I tried a couple of ways, but nothing worked out.
+I even tried adding a few classes from the Nuget package.

-Now, the issue was I have added the string name parameter in my Azure HTTP triggered function while working with Azure Function HTTP Trigger Route functionality.
-Now it fixed my issue after I removed the parameter string name from my Azure Function.
+Now, the issue was I had added the string name parameter in my Azure HTTP triggered function while working with Azure Function HTTP Trigger Route functionality.
+It fixed my issue after removing the parameter string name from my Azure Function.
 You can see below

-Now i ran the Azure Function project and it executed with out any issue.
-Refer to the below screen shot.
+I ran the Azure Function project, and it executed without any issues.
+Refer to the screenshot below.

 You may also like following the below Articles